craig-m/ansible-anywhere/doc/Build_notes.md

 Before using Packer you must make an external switch that Packer can use.

-In the file `centos8.json` edit `"switch_name": "PackerSwitch1",` to the name of your Switch.
+In the file `centos8.json` edit `"switch_name": "PackerSwitch",` to the name of your Switch.

 ## use